An orthorhombic deformation family of Schwarz' H surfaces: Introduction

 Our paper is organized as follows:

-In Section \ref{sec:period}, we describe the Weierstrass data for surfaces in $\cO$ and formulate the period problem, depending on three real positive parameters $a, b$ and $t$.
+In Section \ref{sec:period}, we describe the Weierstrass data for surfaces in $\cO$, prove their embeddedness, and formulate the period problem, depending on three real positive parameters $a, b$ and $t$.
 The case $a=b$ corresponds to the $\oP$ surfaces, where the period problem is automatically solved.
-Away from $a=b$, the period problem becomes 1-dimensional.
+In the case $a\ne b$, the period problem becomes 1-dimensional.

 In Section \ref{sec:gauss} we show that, if $a \ne b$, the branched values of the Gauss map can \emph{not} be antipodal.
 This proves that $\cO \cap \cM = \oP$, and that any solution with $a \ne b$ (namely $\oH$) lies outside $\cM$.